About Syracuse University

 - The College of Law is located in Dineen Hall.

-- The David B. Falk College of Sport and Human Dynamics is primarily located in the Falk College Complex.
-The college’s Department of Marriage and Family Therapy is located in off-campus facilities in Downtown Syracuse.
+- The David B. Falk College of Sport and Human Dynamics is primarily located in the Falk College Complexwith additional facilities in the Women’s Building.
+The college’s Department of Marriage and Family Therapy is located in off-campus facilities at Peck Hall in Downtown Syracuse.

 - The Martin J. Whitman School of Management is housed in the School of Management building, located at University Avenue and Marshall Street.

 - The S.I.
 Newhouse School of Public Communications is located in the three-building Newhouse Communications Complex along University Place.

 - The School of Information Studies is located in Hinds Hall.

 - The School of Education is housed primarily in Huntington Hall, with additional program and administrative offices in Sims Hall, the Henry Health Center at 111 Waverly, and the Women’s Building.